 What’s essential to understand is that each inbound marketing or marketing automation software provider does the best job they can to gather every impression or action taken by your site visitors.
 And when compared against each other, or Google, the results are generally consistent with a reasonable level of accuracy.

-However, the aggregate calculations and batch processing techniques that each of them use is assuredly different than how Google analyzes and serves up performance related data.
+However, the aggregate calculations and batch processing techniques that each of them use is assuredly different than how Google analyzes and serves up performance-related data.
 The bad news is that there’s no way around these potential inconsistencies or differing performance results.

 The good news is that these web analytics are intended to provide a base level assessment of who’s visiting your site and what they’re actually doing.
 But that’s as far as they go.
 There are no guarantees.

 And more importantly, measuring online marketing performance is not an exact science.
-That’s because there is no consensus or alignment by all software providers on how their actual analytics software code or approach measures up against the methods, algorithm, and techniques that Google uses.
+That’s because there is no consensus or alignment by all software providers on how their actual analytics software code or approach measures up against the methods, algorithms, and techniques that Google uses.